How to buy Thomson Reuters stock

 Learn how to easily invest in Thomson Reuters stock.

 - Confirm your payment details.
-Fund your account with a bank transfer, debit card or credit card and take advantage of any signup bonuses.
+You'll need to fund your account with a bank transfer, debit card or credit card.

 - Trade stocks for $0 and no annual fee

 - Start trading with a $0 minimum deposit

 - Get up to $1,000 in stock when you fund a new account within 30 days

 - Easy to use platform with $0 stock trading & no annual fees

 - Social trading allows you to copy popular portfolios

 - FINDER EXCLUSIVE: Guaranteed $15 bonus when you sign up and deposit $100